Yes, America's anchorman is away and he'll be back Wednesday.

 And that's what Scott Brown understands.

-Uh this uh guy, Dennis Blair, the big uh the big uh intelligence honcho goes on TV and basically says a guy tries to blow up an airliner over Detroit, he lands, and the uh intelligence apparatus of the United States that was reformed at great expense,
+This guy, Dennis Blair, the big intelligence honcho, goes on TV and basically says a guy tries to blow up an airliner over Detroit, he lands, and the intelligence apparatus of the United States that was reformed at great expense, the national security apparatus, the homeland security apparatus, the $50 billion that we spend on this thing,

-the national security apparatus, the homeland security apparatus, the fifty billion dollars that we spend on this thing, has no say before this guy who was blabbing away, gets hustled off and delivered into the hands of a criminal lawyer who then tells him to uh uh quit yapping uh and from now on he's gonna be he's gonna be uh treated like a uh defendant as if he'd held up a liquor store.
+has no say before this guy who was blabbing away gets hustled off and delivered into the hands of a criminal lawyer who then tells him to quit yapping.

 That's not just sterile, impotent opposition to what Obama's doing.

-We got great policies, and we're beginning to articulate them.
+We got great policies and we're beginning to articulate them.

 What a name for a town, Margaret.

-Uh is it does it live up to that name?
+Does it live up to that name?

 I think it does.

-It's uh Middle America.
+It's Middle America.

 Excellent.

-Well, you stay stay defiant.
+Well, you stay defiant.

-What's what's your point?
+What's your point?

 My point is that Obama should realize the problem with the demonizing success is that I don't want my son to grow up resenting the CEO.